fgebhart/mapa/README.md

 ```

 ### 3. Using `mapa` as python library
-In case you are building your own application you can simply use `mapa`'s functionality as a within your application by importing the modules functions.
+In case you are building your own application you can simply use `mapa`'s functionality within your application by importing the functions of the module.
 ```python
 from mapa import convert_tiff_to_stl